All Episodes

 I mean, this is how I would look at it.

-A report card of the market's performance for yesterday and the past few months.
+A report card of the market's performance for yesterday in the past few months.

 I would call this the Obama stock market.

-The Obama stock market, if we're gonna if we're gonna if the stocks are gonna surge in November in the drive-by media because of Timothy Geitner being chosen, then by God, the stocks plummeting for whatever reason after that is also due to Obama.
+If the stocks are going to surge in November in the drive-by media because of Timothy Geithner being chosen, then by God, the stocks plummeting for whatever reason after that is also due to Obama.

 So to me, this is the Obama report card.

-It's entirely fair to call this Obama's stock market because it's reacting to what Obama's plans are for the economy.
+It's entirely fair to call this Obama stock market because it's reacting to what Obama's plans are for the economy.

 It's not reacting to Bush.